Iwalker-dev/bizarre-adventures-d6/README.md

 It is reccomended to run with Lancer Initiative for better control over combat intitiative.
-An old personal rolling module will be released after some edits.
-Anyone may recieve it upon request through Discord.

 Changelog.md inside